aws-quickstart/cdk-eks-blueprints/docs/addons/nginx.md

 });
 ```

-To validate that installation is successful run the following command:
+To verfify that your installation is successful, run the following command:

 ```bash
 $ kubectl get po -n kube-system